Blotter: Gold Hill man faces sex crime for incident with 15-year-old girl - Salisbury Post

 SALISBURY — A 31-year-old Gold Hill man was jailed Monday for a sex crime after an incident with a minor.

-Matthew William Cokeley was charged Monday with statutory rape/sex offense with a 13, 14 or 15 year old by someone at least six years older.
+Matthew William Cokeley was charged Monday with statutory rape/sex offense with a 13, 14 or 15 year-old by someone at least six years older.

 The Rowan County Sheriff’s Office said Cokeley’s victim was a 15-year-old girl who was a friend.
 The investigation began in March when the victim reported the incident.